 rising sea levels associated with ocean warming and melting ice masses

-In this era of rapid climate change, both threats, alone or in combination, lead to serious threats to the livability, security and prosperity of the Nation’s largest and most important metropolis in the years, decades and centuries ahead.
+In this era of rapid climate change, both sea level rise and storm surge, alone or in combination, will lead to serious threats to the livability, security and prosperity of the nation’s largest and most important metropolis in the years, decades and centuries ahead.

 The Group brings regional perspectives and solutions to these serious coastal flooding issues, specifically for:

 - Upper Bay (NY Harbor and Port Elizabeth), all five Boroughs of NYC,

 - western Connecticut and both banks of the lower Hudson River, including their many rivers, tributaries, harbors, inlets and backbays.

 These dangerous threats demand regional solutions that transcend both geographic and political boundaries.